nbk5876/AdvisorGPT/README.md

 ## Description

-The Curriculum Advisor Prototype is an intelligent system designed to streamline academic advising for students.
+The Curriculum Advisor Prototype is an intelligent application designed to streamline academic advising for students.
 This tool aids in the planning of course schedules based on a student's academic history, current enrollment, and future degree requirements.
 It consists of several key components:

-1. **Course Catalog**: A comprehensive list of courses available for an Associate  Certificate program, including course ID, title, description, prerequisites, credits, and category.
+1. **Program Catalog**: A comprehensive list of courses available for an Associate  Certificate program, including course ID, title, description, prerequisites, credits, and category.
 This catalog is an essential resource for both advisors and students to understand the courses offered, their content, and how they fit into the overall curriculum.

 2. **Student Record**: A summary of a student's academic history, including the student's ID, courses previously taken with grades, currently enrolled courses, and cumulative GPA.
 This record is critical for understanding a student's academic journey and assessing their progress toward degree completion.